navis-org/navis/docs/source/blender.rst

 ==========

-:mod:`navis.interfaces.blender` provides a simple interface that lets you add, select an manipulate neurons from within :red:`Blender's Python console`:
+:mod:`navis.interfaces.blender` provides a simple interface that lets you add, select and manipulate neurons from within :red:`Blender's Python console`:

 First, import and set up NAVis like you are used to.